Ugandan Bush War: Government counter-offensives of 1982–83

-In 1983, the Obote government launched Operation Bonanza, an extensive military expedition of UNLA forces that alone claimed tens of thousands of lives and displaced a significant portion of the population.
+On 16 June 1983, the Obote government launched Operation Bonanza, an extensive military expedition utilizing up to half of the UNLA forces, that alone claimed tens of thousands of lives and displaced a significant portion of the population.
+The operation was intended to be, as Amaza writes, a "typical encirclement and suppression campaign".
 The blame for the massacres was placed on the people of northern Uganda for supporting the actions of the NRA, which increased the existing regional tensions in the country.
 The UNLA also defeated the UFM in 1983, destroying its main camps during a coordinated counter-insurgency operation.
 The UFM suffered another setback when its exiled leadership was scattered during a crackdown in Kenya in July 1983; its leader Kirya was repatriated to Uganda and imprisoned.
 The group never recovered.
 Remnants of the UFM, possibly a few hundred militants strong, subsequently formed the Federal Democratic Movement of Uganda (FEDEMU).

 Up to late 1983, Obote's government had remained relatively stable and in control of most of Uganda thanks to the efforts of chief of staff David Oyite-Ojok.
 Though it could not defeat the NRA, the military was able to contain it.
 Despite this, Obote's forces suffered from tribalism, corruption, and internal rivalries.
 The UNLA and its allied militias had been expanded too quickly in an attempt to defeat the insurgency: By 1984, Obote had 35,000 to 40,000 men under arms, but just 15,000 had received basic training.
 As a result, the soldiers were undisciplined, unreliable, and prone to harass, steal from, and murder civilians due to a lack of proper pay and supplies.
 Although the Ugandan government knew that it could not even feed its large army, let alone properly train or arm it, Obote was unwilling to demobilize troops out of fear that the soldiers could behave even worse if they were no longer employed.
 Despite its massive military and militia support, the government was also unable to fully suppress violence in the northeast, where Karamojong raiders continued to operate.
 Obote's forces were at least able to contain the Karamojong cattle raiding, keeping the raiders out of other regions.